jaimemendieta/TicTacToe/README.md

 ##Contact Information

-If you have any questions or need further assistance, you can contact the project team at [jaimemendieta7@outlook.com](mailto:jaimemendieta7@outlook.com).
+If you have any questions or need further assistance, you can contact me at [jaimemendieta7@outlook.com](mailto:jaimemendieta7@outlook.com).